 |Date Completed||May 2010|

 |Location||Elkins Park, Pennsylvania|

 In the fall of 2008, Harboe Architects was selected to lead a team of preservation professionals, including Robert Silman Associates Structural Engineers, to conduct a condition assessment report for the Beth Sholom Synagogue funded by the Getty Conservation Institute.
 Harboe Architects’ role as preservation architect entailed numerous responsibilities for the completion of the report including collecting information and preparing sections of the report on the significance and integrity of the building, the current conditions of the building, analysis of accessibility in the building, recommendations for future restoration work based on the existing conditions, and cost estimates for future work.
-Harboe Architects was also responsible for the graphic layout and assembly of the final report which was completed in May of 2010.
+Harboe Architects was also responsible for the graphic layout and assembly of the final report.